SysBioInra/RBApy/README.rst

 Authors
 -------

-s.
-Fischer, A. Bulovic, A. Goelzer, M. Dinh
+Fischer S. , A. Bulovic, A. Goelzer, M. Dinh

 Citation